Eva K. Lee: Career

 From 2007 to 2019.
 Lee served as the CDC-sponsored principal investigator of an online interoperable information exchange and decision support system, RealOpt, for mass dispensing, emergency response, and casualty mitigation.
 RealOpt incorporates disease spread modeling with response processes and dynamic real-time resource allocation.
 It offers efficiency and quality assurance in operations and logistics performance.
-RealOpt includes real-world vaccination models of 2009 H1N1, seasonal influenza, Hepatitis,A and smallpox, for both drive-through or walk-in dispensing.
+RealOpt includes real-world vaccination models of 2009 H1N1, seasonal influenza, Hepatitis A, and smallpox, for both drive-through and walk-in dispensing.

 In 2009–2011, Lee served as a Senior Health Systems Engineer and Professor, for the U.S. Department of Veterans Affairs.
 Lee provided health delivery systems evaluation and redesign expertise for the VA medical centers and health systems network.
 This included the area of emergency medicine, surgical service, primary care, dental service, drug and substance abuse, cardiovascular and diabetes work, mental service and care continuity, and fee-based service.
-Since 2012 Lee also have been working with military emergency response medical leaders on protecting war fighters’ health and on rapid recovery through machine learning analysis on different types of treatment regimens for personalized treatment.
-Lee has also worked with VA investigators on issues related to access of care, telemedicine, and remote patient monitoring, and personalized medicine particularly related to chronic disease management.
+Since 2012 Lee has also have been working with military emergency response medical leaders on protecting war fighters’ health and on rapid recovery through machine learning analysis on different types of treatment regimens for personalized treatment.
+Lee has also worked with VA investigators on issues related to access of care, telemedicine, remote patient monitoring, and personalized medicine particularly related to chronic disease management.

 Lee was also the co-director of the Center for Health Organization Transformation, an NSF Industry/University Cooperative Research Center for 10 years.
 The NSF IUCRC program focuses on “Accelerating Impact through Partnerships”.
 Congressman John Lewis wrote to Lee when the center was established, commending Lee for providing the “dedication, commitment, and concern” to the community.
 Working with local hospitals and organizations, Lee focuses on transformation advances that can drive our healthcare delivery that is safe, effective, efficient, timely, equitable and patient-centered.